By Jade Johnston

-As the title says, this one is all about travel inspiration.
-This meme has been started by EasyJet holidays, and I was nominated by Iain Montgomery at his blog “It’s all Michael Palin’s fault.”
+I was nominated by Iain Montgomery at his blog “It’s all Michael Palin’s fault.”
 So without further adieu, here is my who, what, when and where of travel.

 The person who is to blame for my love of travel and discovery, has definitely got to be my mother.
 Even though we never, ever travelled as a family, and I didn’t even leave my home province until I was 17, I still blame my mother for this.

 I grew up in a home where the only books, games, and related distractions that were allowed, were ones with an educational purpose.
 Therefore my room was always full of atlases, encyclopedias, and national geographics.
 The only computer games I was allowed were also educational, and I quickly grew very fond of “Where in the world is Carmen Sandiego.”

 Another early childhood memory, which definitely influenced my wanderlust was when my family received a post card from a relative of ours who was doing humanitarian work somewhere in Africa.
 No one in my immediate family ever did much travel, so much so that we would hardly ever even make the 1.5 hour journey to the nearest city unless it was absolutely necessary.
 But receiving that postcard with elephants on it, awoke my curiosity about the possibilities of travel.